jppassalacqua/JPPDiary-v0.1/README.md

 ---

+## 🔒 Security

+Gemini Diary implements hardened security measures suitable for network deployment:

+*   **No Sensitive Data Leaks**: Passwords and private keys are stripped from API responses.
+*   **Rate Limiting**: Protects login and registration endpoints from brute-force attacks.
+*   **Error Masking**: Server errors are sanitized to prevent information disclosure to clients.
+*   **SQL Injection Proof**: 100% usage of Parameterized Queries.
+*   **Security Headers**: Automated headers (`HSTS`, `X-Frame-Options`, etc.) to prevent Clickjacking and Sniffing.

+---

 ## 🚀 Deployment Guide

 Gemini Diary is designed to be deployed in various environments, from a developer's laptop to a production server.